Project Plan Template & Example and Creation Steps

 Table of Contents

 What is a Project Plan?

-Before to answer this question, let’s discuss what a plan is.
+Before answering this question, let’s discuss what a plan is.
 Basically, a plan is a roadmap that is created to achieve a specific goal.
-Many people create plans for future, business, education and even for their health.
-Anybody makes a plan and lists the critical steps before to start something.
+Many people create plans for the future, business, education, and even for their health.
+Anybody makes a plan and lists the critical steps before starting something.
 In a similar manner, organizations, and companies prepare plans steps to list the actions to take to get from A to B. Because they need to understand what their current status is and what their future status will be.

 A project plan is an extensive document that includes project schedule, budget, cost baseline, communication plan to guide both project execution and control.
 As per the definition, we can understand that a project plan does not exactly mean the project schedule.
 It is a comprehensive document that also includes the project schedule.